siglens/siglens-docs/docs/spl-docs/fields-command.md

 ## Description

 This command allows you to filter the fields that you want to display in the search results.
-By default, Siglens adds timestamp and _index fields to the search results.
+By default, SigLens adds timestamp and _index fields to the search results.

 ## Syntax
 The required syntax is in **bold**.